Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Results and Discussion

-\subsection{Performance of human evaluators}
+\subsection{Performance of Human Evaluators}

-The $F_1$ scores indicate that human evaluators struggled to reliably detect plagiarism across different scenarios.
-Response-level paraphrasing had the highest $F_1$ score (\(F_1 = 48.4\%\)), while window-level paraphrasing showed the weakest performance (\(F_1 = 40.4\%\)).
-Across transcription tasks, window-level transcription performed slightly better (\(F_1 = 42.2\%\)) than response-level transcription (\(F_1 = 43.0\%\)).
-The lack of significant differences between expert (\(F_1 = 45.5\%\)) and non-expert evaluators (\(F_1 = 42.6\%\)) further suggests that expertise does not substantially improve the ability to identify plagiarism.
-This highlights the inherent difficulty of detecting plagiarism, especially in nuanced scenarios such as paraphrasing.
-These results indicate that human evaluators struggle to distinguish between plagiarized and genuine responses, with performance levels hovering around chance.
+The $F_1$ scores indicate that human evaluators exhibit limited ability to reliably detect plagiarism across the evaluated scenarios.
+Among the four settings, response-level paraphrasing yields the highest performance ($F_1 = 48.4\%$), while window-level paraphrasing yields the lowest ($F_1 = 40.4\%$).
+For transcription tasks, performance is comparable across granularities, with $F_1$ scores of $43.0\%$ for response-level transcription and $42.2\%$ for window-level transcription.
+The small difference between expert ($F_1 = 45.5\%$) and non-expert ($F_1 = 42.6\%$) evaluators suggests that domain expertise does not substantially improve plagiarism detection performance.
+Overall, human performance remains close to chance level, underscoring the inherent difficulty of identifying plagiarism, particularly in paraphrasing scenarios.

-Unlike proposed models and LLaMA 3.3-70B-Instruct evaluators, we did not have a clear winner in the human baseline experiment (see Figure \ref{fig:human-baseline}).
-We then conducted a series of statistical tests.
-The statistical tests revealed no significant differences across different groups and task scenarios.
-A comparison of expert and non-expert evaluators using a t-test (\( t = 0.718, p = 0.474 \)) and a Mann-Whitney U test (\( U = 3563.5, p = 0.518 \)) indicates that expertise level does not significantly influence the $F_1$ score.
-Similarly, the style of plagiarism (Transcription vs. Paraphrasing) showed no significant effect on the $F_1$ score, as evidenced by the t-test result (\( t = -0.467, p = 0.641 \)) and the Mann-Whitney U test result (\( U = 3692.5, p = 0.595 \)).
-Finally, the granularity of tasks (Response-Level vs. Window-Level) also showed no significant differences in performance, with a t-test result of \(t = 1.148, p = 0.252\) and a Mann-Whitney U test result of \(U = 4265.0, p = 0.244\).
-These findings indicate consistent performance across groups, plagiarism styles, and task granularity.
+Consistent with these observations, no clear performance advantage is observed among human evaluators across any condition (Figure~\ref{fig:human-baseline}).
+To further assess group-level differences, we conduct statistical tests of significance.
+A comparison between expert and non-expert evaluators shows no significant difference in $F_1$ score, as indicated by both a t-test ($t = 0.718, p = 0.474$) and a Mann-Whitney U test ($U = 3563.5, p = 0.518$).
+Similarly, the style of plagiarism (transcription versus paraphrasing) does not produce a significant effect on performance, with t-test results of $t = -0.467, p = 0.641$ and Mann-Whitney U test results of $U = 3692.5, p = 0.595$.
+Task granularity (response-level versus window-level) also shows no statistically significant difference, with a t-test result of $t = 1.148, p = 0.252$ and a Mann-Whitney U test result of $U = 4265.0, p = 0.244$.